Why wind triggers bass

 What experienced anglers notice

 Most of the time, a windblown bank that catches direct wind for two hours will outproduce any calm water on the lake.
-The exception is post-frontal wind on bright bluebird days β the high pressure cancels out some of the wind advantage, and the bite stays tough until the front fully passes.
+The exception is post-frontal wind on bright bluebird days — the high pressure cancels out some of the wind advantage, and the bite stays tough until the front fully passes.
 For that pattern, see cold front lures.
+For the bait side of the equation, see best baits for windy conditions.